 As briefly noted above, NY PL 240.26 may not be as serious as the crime of Third Degree Assault, but it is a violation that can cause significant collateral consequences.
 If you are convicted of this offense, will it show up on a background check?
 How will it impact professional licenses or certifications?
 What ramifications will it have to your immigration status?
-The reality is that there are many questions that need to be answered should you be arrested anywhere from Manhattan and Queens to Brooklyn or Westchester County.
+If an offense constituting the basis of an Article 8 petition, can Second Degree Harassment alone be enough for a judge to issue a two or five year Order of Protection in Family Court?
+The reality is that there are many questions that you must both know to ask and have answered no matter where in the process you find yourself.

-There is no substitute for a well orchestrated and powerful defense whatever the charge may be.
-Whether the product of a Desk Appearance Ticket or “regular” arrest in New York, your Second Degree Harassment should not compromise your future.
-Put yourself in the best position to protect that future and contact one of the New York criminal lawyers and former Manhattan prosecutors at Crotty Saland PC.
+There is no substitute for a well-orchestrated and powerful defense whatever the charge may be.
+Whether the product of an Appearance Ticket or summons, Second Degree Harassment should not compromise your future.
+Put yourself in the best position to protect yourself.
+Contact one of the New York criminal lawyers and former Manhattan prosecutors at Saland Law.